India Goa 6.-22.12. 2005

 On the next morning when the sun was rising we were already at Arporas Club Cabana.
 We tried to see some pigeons, because I had seen a couple of brown and green pigeons that I couldn’t identified in our first visit.
 Now we had luck when we saw a Nilgiri Woodpigeon with Hanna.
 A couple of Crested Serpent Eagles were soaring and calling on the sky and there were many birds to photograph: Golden-fronted Leafbirds, sunbirds, bulbuls, some Jungle Babblers, but nothing very special.

 At 10 o’clock we took a taxi to Marinha Dourada where we tried to find an Oriental Praticole which we had got a message from Abhi.
 (At the evening Pasi and William told they had seen the bird and it had been a difficult Collared Pratincole.)
 An Osprey, Wire-tailed Swallows and Small Praticoles were easy to photograph.

 Relaxing and the horrible end for the day

 We had a late breakfast at Lila’s Café before we continued to our hotel to rest.
 We even took some sun with Pasi, who was really getting brown.
 In the evening we walked to Beira Mar with Oriol, girls went to do shopping.
 It was pretty quiet in Beira but the only real observation was really amazing!
-I found a Barn Owl which landed to a telegraph pole.
+I found an Eastern Barn Owl which landed to a telegraph pole.
 I hardly had time to say to Oriol about the bird when an Indian Pond Heron landed next to the owl to the wire.
 The Owl got scared, turned around when its wing touched the wire, we heard a strange sound and saw a flash, and the owl dropped to a ground dead!
 Horrible!
 A little bit later we saw a Spotted Owlet on the same pole and we could just hold our breath and hope nothing happens!

 Its about the time to spend a morning in Baga fields